smitike/and101/README.md

 ## Summary

-**Profile Card** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **The app is displays profile picture, name, a short bio, and three hobbies that simply introduces the person.**
+**Profile Card** is an Android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **The app displays a profile picture, name, a short bio, and three hobbies that simply introduce the person.**

 If I had to describe this project in three (3) emojis, they would be: **😀 🖐🏽 🤓**